Info

 Joris Kuipers at OBJECT 2023

-Loyal Snijlab customer Joris Kuipers will be exhibiting at OBJECT 2023 , and for the occasion we asked him a number of questions.
+Loyal Snijlab-customer Joris Kuipers is going to exhibit at OBJECT 2023, and for the occasion we asked him a few questions.

 Left: BERM wearable, Joris Kuipers.
 Right: in the studio with Joris Kuipers

-“Snijlab has been taking care of my cutting work for 6 years now because the cutting quality is very good: the machines cut in such a way that there is little soot on the sides and little deposits on the top.” - Joris Kuipers
+"Snijlab has now been taking care of my cutting for 6 years because the cutting quality is very good: the machines cut in such a way that there is little soot on the sides, and little deposit on the top." - Joris Kuipers

-Joris Kuipers is a visual artist, his sculptural oeuvre largely consists of explosive flower-like shapes.
-He puts together impressive spatial creations with flat abstract shapes.
-Kuipers has these shapes cut out at Snijlab.
+Joris Kuipers is a visual artist, his sculptural oeuvre consists largely of explosive flower-like forms.
+With flat abstract forms he puts together impressive spatial creations.
+Kuipers shows these forms at Snijlab laser cutting .

-In 2016, Kuipers had parts laser cut at Snijlab for his wall sculpture Multiple for the first time.
-For this purpose, he cut out his parts independently at the Fablab of a university of applied sciences.
-But this laser cutter was no longer large enough and, moreover, the cutting edges cut at the Fablab gave off a lot of soot.
+In 2016, Kuipers first had parts laser-cut at Snijlab for his wall sculpture Multiple.
+Before this, he cut his parts independently at a college's Fablab.
+But this laser cutter was no longer large enough and, in addition, the cutting edges cut at the Fablab gave off a lot of soot.

-Laser cutting is the burning or pulverization of material with a focused beam of light, in a controlled and very precise manner.
-As a result, when laser cutting wood, soot will always form on the cut edges to some extent.
-But with the right settings and a good machine, soot on cut edges can be minimized.
-For a large production run with many irregular shapes, minimizing soot deposits can quickly save many hours of post-processing.
+Laser cutting is the burning or pulverizing of material with a bundled beam of light, in a controlled and very precise manner.
+Because of this, laser cutting wood will always produce some degree of soot on the cutting edges.
+But with the right settings and a good machine, soot on cutting edges is well minimized.
+On a large quantity with many erratic shapes, minimizing soot deposits can quickly save many hours of rework.

-Joris, we have been cutting out the shapes for your works of art for years.
-But can you tell us how you create these impressive shapes?
+Joris, we've been cutting out the shapes for your artwork for years.
+But can you tell us how you make these impressive shapes?

-Kuipers: I start with a digital sketch that I make on an iPad, which I then convert into a styrofoam model.
-Recently I also started making scale models in Blender, because I can easily import my Illustrator drawings into it.
-This is how I make my design.
+Kuipers: I start with a digital sketch I make on an iPad, which I then convert to a styrofoam maquette.
+Recently, I also started making scale models in Blender, because I can easily import my Illustrator drawings into it.
+This is how I create my design.

-I always first draw the shapes that are going to be cut out analogue at full size before I digitize them.
+I always draw the shapes that are going to be carved analog at full size before digitizing them.
 This preserves the whimsicality of my handwriting.

-At Snijlab I supply painted and varnished panels.
-You will then provide these plates with a protective film so that no soot deposits form on the top and bottom of the plates during laser cutting.
+At Snijlab , I supply painted and varnished plates.
+Then you apply a protective film to these plates so that there is no soot deposit on the top and bottom of the plates during laser cutting.
 I always pick up and deliver my orders by bike, my studio is around the corner.

-As soon as I receive the laser-cut shapes, I finish the edges, leaving the protective film in place.
-Once the edges are finished in the correct color, I remove the protective film and assemble the parts together with threaded rods that I have specially developed for this.
+Once I have the laser-cut shapes in, I finish the edges, leaving the protective film in place.
+When the edges are finished in the right color I remove the protective film and assemble the parts together with threaded rods that I have developed especially for this purpose.

 How interesting to hear how you work.
-Do you also use other techniques besides laser cutting?
+Do you use other techniques besides laser cutting?

-Kuipers: You can regard my wall sculptures as spatial paintings.
-I use a self-developed painting technique, which you could compare with Faux Peinture, without literally depicting a material (such as marble).
+Kuipers: You can think of my wall sculptures as spatial paintings.
+I use a self-developed painting technique, which could be compared to Faux Peinture, without literally depicting a material (like marble).

-For this I use birch plywood panels, which I provide with a few layers of transparent acrylic paint.
-To get a spotty texture in the paint layer, I then process them with different mediums, this gives more depth to the shapes.
+For this I use birch plywood panels, I coat them with a few layers of transparent acrylic paint.
+To get a spotty texture in the paint layer I then work them with different mediums, this gives more depth to the shapes.

-Can you give an example of a small and a large work that you have made?
+Can you give an example of a small and of a large work you have created?

-Kuipers: The smallest work is currently 5 cm: a wearable based on the shapes from the wall sculpture BERM, which will be presented at OBJECT Rotterdam 2023 .
+Kuipers: The smallest work is currently 5 cm: a wearable following the shapes from the wall sculpture BERM, which will be presented at OBJECT Rotterdam 2023.

-In 2019, I made a wall relief of a total of 12 meters for Royal Caribbean Cruises for one of their ships.
-There is also a nice report on the Snijlab site .
+In 2019, I created a wall relief totaling 12 meters for Royal Caribbean Cruises for one of their ships.

 Royal Caribbean Cruises